dkbnz/odyssey/README.md

 * For Java Forms, Please see [here](<https://playframework.com/documentation/latest/JavaForms>).

 ### Licencing
-All external licences can be found in the `/doc` directory in the repo.
+All external licences can be found in the `/doc` directory in the repo or on our Wiki.